cnbeining/parallel-transcode/README.md

         If set to 0, Parallel-Transcode will not delete any temporary files.
         1: Only delete at the end of stage.
         2: Delete on the fly.

+    -t: Default: 30
+        The time of one segment in sec.

 License
 ----